 If the mixture is too viscous, there is a risk that cracks may appear in the surface during drying.
 If it is too thin, on the other hand, the resulting cells quickly appear undefined and washed out.
 There is also the danger that the paint will simply flow off the painting surface.

-As you can see, a good Acrylic Pouring result stands and falls with the right consistency of the pouring mixture.
+As you can see, a good Acrylic Pouring result begins and ends with the right consistency of the pouring mixture.

 Acrylic Pouring paintings get beautiful patterns and impressive effects by creating cells.
 In the following, we will give you some useful tips to make sure you get the best possible cell formation.